DanieleP/PA2-clarifying_instructions/README.md

 # PA2-clarifying_instructions
-Assignment 2: Step by step to understand the instructions
+## Assignment 2: Step by step to understand the instructions

 Hi everyone, Assignment 2 can be very challenging to be understood.
 The solution is easier than what it looks, and it's strongly connected with the example given in the instructions.
-However, I think it's worth spending some time to understand more about the logic behind the function given in the instruction.
+However, I think it's worth spending some time to understand more about the logic behind the functions given in the instruction.

 1) makeVector is a function that stores a list of functions.
 I had no idea it was possible.
 Here is an easier example of a function that stores functions: